Backcountry Fishing

 Join us for a day of backcountry fishing in one of the world’s nicest bay and estuary systems.
 We have a beautiful year-round fishery in Islamorada unlike anything else in the world.
-Our “backcountry” is considered the Florida bay – the body of water that separates the Florida Keys form Mainland Florida.
+Our “backcountry” is considered the Florida bay – the body of water that separates the Florida Keys from mainland Florida.
 This shallow, protected body of water is home and nursery to dozens of species of fish.

 Our favorite targets are tarpon, snook, redfish, permit, and sharks.
 But we also catch snapper, goliath grouper, seatrout, ladyfish, and jacks.